Thursday, 30 August 2018

 English Bricks.

 I referred to a dear friend in a post this morning as ‘a bit of a brick.’
 Just so the meaning’s clear to those whose first language isn’t English, maybe I should explain that a ‘brick’ in that context is a person whose unstinting support can be relied on when you need it.
-This must not be confused with ‘thick as a brick’, which is something quite different.
+This must not be confused with ‘thick as a brick’, which is something else entirely.

 A Mysterious Visitor.